kjersten/DayOneAutoEntry/README.md

 MostRecentEntryMadeOn.txt
 template.txt

 Edit the template.txt file with the text you would like to have as your journal template.

+In order execute the code, type:
+>java -cp <path_to_DayOneAutoEntry_jar_file>:<path_to_the_config_directory> net.bitzoo.dayone.AutoEntry

 The project can now be scheduled using crontab.
-In order execute the code, type: java -cp <path_to_DayOneAutoEntry_jar_file>:<path_to_the_config_directory> net.bitzoo.dayone.AutoEntry